omkanekar28/virtual_keyboard/readme.md

 ## <u>Virtual Keyboard</u>

-This project provides the user with a virtual keyboard which they can use to enter text (only alphabets) by using of their webcam and performing hand gestures.
+This project provides the user with a virtual keyboard which they can use to enter text (only alphabets) by using of their webcam and performing hand gestures (touching index finger and thumb).

 Installation: